Romyho/Crypto/README.md

 ## Introductie
-Crypto currency wordt steeds groter en groter, maar er is eigelijk nog niet zo veel over bekend.
-Het is niet tastbaar en alleen onderling verhandelbaar, zonder tussenpersoon.
-Welke currencies bestaan er nou, is de markt wisselvallig of juist constant(stijgend?).
+Crypto currency is getting bigger, but there is not much information about it.
+It's not tangible and only mutually tradable, without a middleman.
+Which currencies exist and is the market changeable or constant (rising?).

-## Probleem
+## Problem
-Er is veel data beschikbaar over crypto currency.
-Doordat er is geen tussenpersoon of verhandelaar die de markt overzichterlijk maakt, wordt de markt minder toegangekelijk voor nieuwe investeerder en handelaren.
+There is a lot of data available about crypto currency.
+Because there is no middleman or trader who makes the market more clear, the market is less accessible and interesting for new investors and traders.

 ## Oplossing
-Het visualiseren van ontwikkelingen van crypto currency en specifieke informatie per currency, tussen 2013-2018.
+The visualization of the developments of crypto currency and specific information per currency, between 2013-2018.

 ## Website
-+ Hele markt in bubbels van currencies weergeven, de grootte van de bubbel staat voor de grootte op de markt.(Bubbelchart)
-+ Per currency een kleine infosheet(1) als de muis er op staat.
-+ Uitgebreide infosheet(2) als er op een currency geklikt wordt.
-Vanuit infosheet(2), kan er via dropdown menu's gewisselt worden tussen currencies en kan het jaar veranderd worden.
-+ Vergelijken van meerdere currencies infosheet(2), weergeef dit voor geselecteerde currencies.
++ The whole market in bubbles of currencies, the biggest bubble is the bubble with the largest market value.(bubblechart) With a time slider the user can choose the time of the bubblechart.
++ Each currency has a little information sheet(1), when mouse is over the bubble.
++ An extensive information sheet(2), when clicked on bubble.
+  Within infomation sheet(2), the user can select currencies, or change them.

 Infosheet(1):
-+ Begin van currency
++ Begin date og currency
-+ Huidige prijs usd
++ Current price usd
++ Ranking
-+ Huidige ranking
++ Market coverage
-+ Omvang in de markt

 Infosheet(2):
-+ prijs usd (Stream graph)
++ price usd (Stream graph)
-+ Ranking (Scatter plot)
-+ Recente nieuws koppen
++ Recent news items
-+ Totale markt (Pie chart)
++ Total market (Pie chart)

 ### Visual Sketch
 ![sketch](doc/website_design.png)

 ## Main Features
 + Interactive bubble Bubbelchart(MVP)
-Weergave van de totale markt, de grootte van de bubbel weergeeft de grootte op de markt.
+The whole market in bubbles of currencies, the biggest bubble is the bubble with the largest market value.
 + Interactive Stream graph(MVP)
-Weergeeft prijs in usd over tijd.
+Shows price in usd over time.
-+ Interactive Scatter plot(MVP)
++ Interactive line chart(MVP)
-Weergeeft ranking over tijd.
+Shows market coverage over time.
 + Pie chart(Optional)
-Weergave van totale markt
+Total market
 + Checkbox(MVP)
-Kies currencies om te vergelijken
+Choose currencies to compare.
-+ Dropdown menu(MVP)
++ Time Slider(MVP)
-Kies jaar.
+Choose time
-+ Slider(Optional)
++ News
-Verschuiven van tijdspan
+Show news items
-+ Nieuws
++ Candle graph(Optional)
-van vast gesteld moment, nieuws items
-(Optional, actuele nieuws items)
-+ In plaats van stream graph, candle graph weergave van open, close, high en low rate per dag over de tijdspan
+Show open, close, high en low rate per day.

 ## Prerequisites
 ### Data
 [Every Cryptocurrency Daily Market Price](https://www.kaggle.com/jessevent/all-crypto-currencies/kernels).
-Dit de enige data die nodig is voor de visualisatie.
-Hierbij wordt alleen de top 100 uit de ranking geselecteerd.
+This is the only used data, i will only use the top 100 ranked crypto currencies.

 ### External components
 - [D3](https://d3js.org/)